Start a ClojureScript App from Scratch

 Step 8 - Add build configuration

-A build configuration is where we specify figwheel and ClojureScript compiler options.
-For this guide we will create a development build configuration.
+A build configuration is we configure both figwheel and the ClojureScript compiler .
+In this section, we'll show you what a development build configuration looks like.

 Create a new file in the root of our ClojureScript app called dev.cljs.edn and add the following code to it: